Piers Morgan Given Bracelet With Mean Lyrics at Taylor Swift Show

 Those, of course, are the lyrics to “Mean,” which features on Swift’s 2010 album, Speak Now.

-“There’s no hiding place from Taylor Swift,” the journalist, who is a noted critic of Meghan Markle and Prince Harry, noted.
+“There’s no hiding place from Taylor Swift,” the journalist, who is a noted critic of Meghan Markle and Prince Harry, added.

 Morgan shared via X that he was at Wembley to see Swift, 34, on Sunday, writing: “Taylor, the wait is over.. for both of us!”